-2.6.
-Estimated total sand and gravel reserves for Milton Keynes as of 31 December 2013 cannot be published for confidentiality reasons but are known to be limited.
-Figures are based on reserve information retrieved from the 2013 Aggregate Monitoring Survey (AMS) returns, the latest AMS data available at time of writing.

-2.7.
-As part of the development of the emerging MLP, industry were invited to put forward sites for mineral related development, including extraction, for possible inclusion in the plan.
-Through this 'call for sites' process, thirteen sites were identified in Milton Keynes: ten for sand and gravel extraction and three for limestone (building stone) extraction..
-The suitability of these sites and their contribution to supply were considered as part of the site assessment process.
+- 2.6.
+Estimated total sand and gravel reserves for Milton Keynes as of 31 December 2014 cannot be published for confidentiality reasons but are known to be limited.
+Figures are based on reserve information retrieved from the 2014 Aggregate Monitoring Survey (AMS) returns, the latest AMS data available at time of writing. - 2.7.
+As part of the development of the emerging MLP, industry was invited to put forward sites for mineral related development, including extraction, for possible inclusion in the plan.
+Through this initial 'call for sites' process undertaken in 2014, fourteen sites were identified in Milton Keynes: eleven for sand and gravel extraction and three for limestone (building stone) extraction.
+As a result of the Draft Plan consultation, during which several representations were received that indicated concern that other potential sites in the Borough had not been fully explored, an additional call for sites was undertaken in 2015.
+As a consequence of this contact, a total of eight sand and gravel sites came forward.
+The suitability of all 22 sites and their contribution to supply were considered as part of the site assessment process.